-NOTE: Currently, only residents of Alabama and Mississippi are eligible for admission to NP concentrations.
+NOTE: Currently, only residents of Alabama, Florida, Georgia and Mississippi are eligible for admission to NP concentrations.
 Please check this site in the future for changes in the residency requirement.

 The Capstone College of Nursing (CCN) offers the online Master of Science in Nursing (MSN) degree with specialization in the Dual Nurse Practitioner (NP) Concentration in Psychiatric Mental Health and Family Nurse Practitioner.
-This dual certification NP Concentration prepares students to sit for both the Psychiatric-Mental Health (Across the Lifespan) and Family Nurse Practitioner national board certification exams.
+This dual NP concentration prepares students to sit for both the Psychiatric-Mental Health Nurse Practitioner (PMHNP) – across the lifespan and the Family Nurse Practitioner (FNP) national board certification exams.
 Single role concentrations in these NP specialties are also offered.
+The FNP concentration prepares students for certification as an FNP, and the PMHNP concentration prepares students for certification as a PMHNP – across the lifespan.
 Students complete coursework online and attend two on-campus sessions (one day each) during their program of study.
 Students are expected to find individual sites and preceptors; however, CCN will assist students with this process to secure a CCN Letter of Agreement (LOA) or Clinical Affiliation Agreement with the healthcare agency.

 Nurse Practitioners are health promotion and disease prevention experts who manage and diagnose common acute and chronic illnesses.
 Nurse Practitioners provide quality, safe, cost-effective care.* Nurse Practitioners teach and counsel individuals, families, and groups according to their practice specialty.*